andskli/netbackup-nagios-checks/README.md

 Scripts should be very vanilla so that they are compatible with both nagios and OP5.

-See [wiki](https://github.com/InnovationGroupSE/netbackup-nagios-checks/wiki) for more info
+See [wiki](https://github.com/ondmagi/netbackup-nagios-checks/wiki) for more info

+Contributions welcome.